 Amanda is delighted to be on the Northern Board and Faculty of renowned and respected Yogacampus Teacher Training, with her colleagues Jane Craggs, Graham Burns, Sonia Perry, Jill Amison and other members of the Faculty.
 The Yogacampus Teacher Training Diploma is one of the UK’s top yoga teacher training courses, known for its non-dogmatic and authentic approach.
 Since first offering their Diploma course in London in 2003, Yogacampus have trained over 600 yoga teachers, from all parts of the UK and beyond.
-Northern Yogacampus Teaching Training Diplomas have run since 2012, initially at Calderdale Yoga Centre, Hebden Bridge and now at the Stables Yoga Centre, York.
-Contact Yogacampus for details of upcoming courses in Manchester and York: +44 (0) 20 7704 0919
+Northern Yogacampus Teaching Training Diplomas have run since 2012, initially at Calderdale Yoga Centre, Hebden Bridge and now at the Stables Yoga Centre, York and the Life Centre, Manchester.
+Contact Yogacampus for details of upcoming courses in York and Manchester. +44 (0) 20 7704 0919

 Yogacampus believe that a great yoga teacher is a wonderfully unique combination of scientist, artist and spiritual guide, and seek to develop those abilities in each and every student.
 Rather than focusing on any particular school or style of yoga, or relying too heavily on a small number of teachers, the course draws on a range of leading teachers from a variety of yoga traditions.
 Yogacampus recognise that yoga, from its earliest roots in ancient India, has continually grown and developed – and continues to grow and develop as we bring its teachings into the 21st century.
 Yogacampus firmly believe that every path of this great, centuries old tradition should be acknowledged, explored and respected and as a not for profit body, the aim is to keep the fees as low as reasonably possible.